Action for Today, Plan for Tomorrow

-The College of Forestry is launching a new incentive program: Commitment to Change: Diversity, Equity and Inclusion Scholarships.
-This year, the College of Forestry Dean’s Office will sponsor ten scholarships for members of the College of Forestry that cover costs associated with participating in a national or international program that focuses on diversity, equity, and inclusion (up to $2,500 per person/event).
-Funds must be spent within 15 months of receipt.
+The College of Forestry's incentive program, Commitment to Change: Diversity, Equity and Inclusion Scholarships, is currently under redevelopment.
+Previously, the College of Forestry Dean’s Office sponsored scholarships for members of the College of Forestry to cover costs associated with participating in a national or international program that focuses on diversity, equity, and inclusion (up to $2,500 per person/event).
 (Undergraduate students may apply for similar support through the Student Services Experiential Learning grants.)

 These four themes guide our strategic plan:

 Build foundational knowledge and provide support to increase awareness of Diversity, Equity and Inclusion issues and resources among College of Forestry members.